-Wax paper is a temperature sensitive cooking paper made of soybean or paraffin wax to prevent stickiness and moisture.
+Wax paper is a temperature-sensitive cooking paper made of soybean or paraffin wax to prevent stickiness and moisture.
 It’s used for packing food like sandwiches and prevents food from being frozen together.

-According to CNET, the wax paper also works best for lining tables when rolling dough and kneading bread.
-It helps keep your kitchen tidy, cool down your food, and can keep liquid-like food together in place.
+According to CNET, wax paper also works best for lining tables when rolling dough and kneading bread.
+It helps keep your kitchen tidy, cools down your food, and can keep liquid-like food together in place.
 Martha Stewart noted that you can use it to cover your counter when measuring dry ingredients like sugar, flour, and cocoa, making it a great way to set your kitchen table.
 You can also use wax paper for short-term storing frozen food items to refrain from sticking with other food.

 While it’s a fair substitute for parchment paper when wrapping and cooling food from sticking, it does not have the same heat-resistant properties.
 You cannot use it in an air fryer as wax can melt or stick to the air fryer basket.
 Using it can cause a fire hazard as it is heat sensitive and won’t sit properly on your air fryer basket.

-Another issue is that if cooking paper is not correctly placed on the air fryer basket, it can be blown away by the fan.
+Another issue is that if the cooking paper is not correctly placed on the air fryer basket, it can be blown away by the fan.
 If it hits the heating element while flying around, it can cause a fire.

 What kinds of paper can I use in an air fryer: